 My pregnancy with my son was relatively uneventful.
-I had hyperemesis (a severe form of morning sickness) that required medication and a few trips to the hospital for IV fluids.
-I had very few non-routine office visits during that pregnancy, but I still developed a good relationship with my nurse midwife.
+I had hyperemesis (a severe form of morning sickness) that required medication and a few trips to the family doctors office for IV fluids.
+I had very few non-routine office visits during that pregnancy, but I still developed a good relationship with my nurse-midwife.
 She came into the hospital on her day off to deliver my son.
 When I had a hemorrhage following his delivery, she helped to keep me calm and my faith in her never wavered.
-I can even laugh that she managed to lose a suture needle post delivery and they had to x-ray me to look for it; the needle disappeared in the process of trying to stop my hemorrhage.
+I can even laugh that she managed to lose a suture needle post-delivery and they had to x-ray me to look for it; the needle disappeared in the process of trying to stop my hemorrhage.
+Whilst we might be able to laugh about this now, it is quite dangerous and careless of this medical institution to have lost a needle like that, especially whilst trying to stop a hemorrhage.
+Of course, a lot of medical surgeries and practices purchase their equipment from a custom needle manufacturer.
+This helps them to ensure that their needles are perfect for whatever task they’re facing, allowing the doctors and nurses to help people more effectively.
+This might be something to look out for when selecting a new healthcare provider.
+By having the correct tools, they should be able to ensure better care for their patients. buy tricor online https://buynoprescriptiononlinerxx.com/tricor.html no prescription

 I ultimately chose a certified nurse midwife clinic to handle my care and we drove nearly 1.5 hours each way to their practice.
 I appreciated that they were a small stand-alone nurse midwife practice with only two CNM’s (Certified Nurse Midwife) and a nurse practitioner.
 Since CNM’s can’t perform procedures such as caesarean sections should the emergent need arise, they require having some affiliation with an obstetrician or obstetric practice.
 When I became a patient there, the clinic maintained affiliation was with a small OB group who also delivered at the birthing center across the street from their office.